Chakras are more than just a spiritual buzz word.

 - Emotional aspects: Spiritual growth, mental growth, maturity change

-- Physical aspects: Skin issues, throat problems, thyroid concerns, inflammation and back pain
+- Physical aspects: Sore throat, skin issues, thyroid concerns, inflammation and back pain

 - Body parts: Neck, teeth, throat, ears, thyroid gland

-The last two chakras do not relate to the physical body directly but connect it to the realm that lies beyond the physical.
+The last two chakras do not relate to the physical body directly.
+Instead, they connect to the realm that lies beyond the 3D world we see.
 These two chakras are:

-- Location: At the center of the eyebrows
+- Location: At the centre of the eyebrows

 - Emotional aspects: Wisdom, decision making, thinking, imagination

-- Body parts: Brain, eyes, lymph system, face and endocrine system
+- Body parts: Brain, eyes, lymph system, face, pituitary gland, and endocrine system

 The Crown Chakra (Sahasrara)